-- (1) The Secretary of the Department of Human Services and one (1) legislative member shall serve as the cochairs of the Health and Economic Outcomes Accountability Oversight Advisory Panel and shall convene meetings quarterly of the advisory panel. - (2) The legislative member who serves as the cochair shall be selected by majority vote of all legislative members serving on the advisory panel. - (d) - (1) The advisory panel shall review, make nonbinding recommendations, and provide advice concerning the proposed quality performance targets presented by the Department of Human Services for each participating individual qualified health insurance plan.
+- (1) The Secretary of the Department of Human Services and one (1) legislative member shall serve as the cochairs of the Health and Economic Outcomes Accountability Oversight Advisory Panel and shall convene meetings quarterly of the advisory panel. - (2) The legislative member who serves as the cochair shall be selected by majority vote of all legislative members serving on the advisory panel.

-- (2) The advisory panel shall deliver all nonbinding recommendations to the Secretary of the Department of Human Services. - (3) - (A) The Secretary of the Department of Human Services, in consultation with the State Medicaid Director, shall determine all quality performance targets for each participating individual qualified health insurance plan. - (B) The Secretary of the Department of Human Services may consider the nonbinding recommendations of the advisory panel when determining quality performance targets for each participating individual qualified health insurance plan. - (e) The advisory panel shall review: - (1) The annual quality assessment and performance improvement strategic plan for each participating individual qualified health insurance plan; - (2) Financial performance of the Arkansas Health and Opportunity for Me Program against the budget neutrality targets in each demonstration year; - (3) Quarterly reports prepared by the Department of Human Services, in consultation with the Department of Commerce, on progress towards meeting economic independence outcomes and health improvement outcomes, including without limitation: - (A) Community bridge organization outcomes; - (B) Individual qualified health insurance plan health improvement outcomes; - (C) Economic independence initiative outcomes; and - (D) Any sanctions or penalties assessed on participating individual qualified health insurance plans; - (4) Quarterly reports prepared by the Department of Human Services on the Arkansas Health and Opportunity for Me Program, including without limitation: - (A) Eligibility and enrollment; - (B) Utilization; - (C) Premium and cost-sharing reduction costs; and - (D) Health insurer participation and competition; and - (5) Any other topics as requested by the Secretary of the Department of Human Services.
+- (1) The advisory panel shall review, make nonbinding recommendations, and provide advice concerning the proposed quality performance targets presented by the Department of Human Services for each participating individual qualified health insurance plan. - (2) The advisory panel shall deliver all nonbinding recommendations to the Secretary of the Department of Human Services. - (3) - (A) The Secretary of the Department of Human Services, in consultation with the State Medicaid Director, shall determine all quality performance targets for each participating individual qualified health insurance plan. - (B) The Secretary of the Department of Human Services may consider the nonbinding recommendations of the advisory panel when determining quality performance targets for each participating individual qualified health insurance plan. - (e) The advisory panel shall review: - (1) The annual quality assessment and performance improvement strategic plan for each participating individual qualified health insurance plan; - (2) Financial performance of the Arkansas Health and Opportunity for Me Program against the budget neutrality targets in each demonstration year; - (3) Quarterly reports prepared by the Department of Human Services, in consultation with the Department of Commerce, on progress towards meeting economic independence outcomes and health improvement outcomes, including without limitation: - (A) Community bridge organization outcomes; - (B) Individual qualified health insurance plan health improvement outcomes; - (C) Economic independence initiative outcomes; and - (D) Any sanctions or penalties assessed on participating individual qualified health insurance plans; - (4) Quarterly reports prepared by the Department of Human Services on the Arkansas Health and Opportunity for Me Program, including without limitation: - (A) Eligibility and enrollment; - (B) Utilization; - (C) Premium and cost-sharing reduction costs; and - (D) Health insurer participation and competition; and - (5) Any other topics as requested by the Secretary of the Department of Human Services. - (f) - (1) The advisory panel may furnish advice, gather information, make recommendations, and publish reports. - (2) However, the advisory panel shall not administer any portion of the Arkansas Health and Opportunity for Me Program or set policy. - (g) The Department of Human Services shall provide administrative support necessary for the advisory panel to perform its duties. - (h) The Department of Human Services shall produce and submit a quarterly report incorporating the advisory panel's findings to the President Pro Tempore of the Senate, the Speaker of the House of Representatives, and the public on the progress in health and economic improvement resulting from the Arkansas Health and Opportunity for Me Program, including without limitation: - (1) Eligibility and enrollment; - (2) Participation in and the impact of the economic independence initiative and the health improvement initiative of the eligible individuals, health insurers, and community bridge organizations; - (3) Utilization of medical services; - (4) Premium and cost-sharing reduction costs; and - (5) Health insurer participation and completion.